Fauna of Indonesia

 The fauna of Indonesia is characterised by high levels of biodiversity and endemicity due to its distribution over a vast tropical archipelago.
 Indonesia divides into two ecological regions; western Indonesia which is more influenced by Asian fauna, and the east which is more influenced by Australasian species.

 The Wallace Line, around which lies the Wallacea transitional region, notionally divides the two regions.
 There is diverse range of ecosystems, including beaches, sand dunes, estuaries, mangroves, coral reefs, sea grass beds, coastal mudflats, tidal flats, algal beds, and small island ecosystems.

 Environmental issues due to Indonesia's rapid industrialisation process and high population growth, have seen lower priority given to preserving ecosystems.
 Issues include illegal logging, with resulting deforestation, and a high level of urbanisation, air pollution, garbage management and waste water services also contributing to the forest deterioration.
+The widespread deforestation and other environmental destruction in Indonesia has often been described by academics as an ecocide.

 Origin of Indonesian fauna

 The origin of fauna in Indonesia was determined by geographical and geological events on the Asian continental landmass and the Australasian continental landmass (now Australia).
-The island of New Guinea is connected with the present Australian continent, formerly as part of the southern supercontinent Gondwana.

-This supercontinent began to break up 140 million years ago, and the new Australia-New Guinea continent (previously known as Sahul) moved towards the equator.
-During this period, animals from New Guinea traveled to Australia and vice versa, creating many different species living in different ecosystems.

-The influence of the Asian continental landmass, on the other hand, was the result of the reformation of the Laurasian supercontinent, which existed after the break-up of Rodinia around 1 billion years ago.
-Around 200 million years ago, Laurasia split up, forming the continents of Laurentia (now North America) and Eurasia.
-Due to fluctuating sea levels, mainland Eurasia was not separated completely from the western part of the Indonesian archipelago, allowing animals from the Eurasian mainland passage to the archipelago, and new species evolved.